New Jersey Federal Criminal Defense Lawyer

 - Our initial consultations are free and confidential – To demonstrate our commitment and dedication to helping you, we don’t charge any fees for our initial consultations.

-Speak to a New Jersey Federal Criminal Defense Lawyer Today
+Speak to a New Jersey Federal Criminal Defense Attorney Today

 If you’re facing a federal criminal investigation, indictment, or have a pending criminal charge in federal court, call (888) 680-1745 to have your situation assessed and learn how we can help you.
-You can also get in touch with us online, and one of our senior attorneys will respond as soon as possible.
+You can also get in touch with us online, and our New Jersey federal criminal defense attorneys will respond as soon as possible.